tomwanzek/d3-v4-definitelytyped/README.md

 In particular, they make use of a new feature which allows the typing of the `this` context of functions.
 This ability is particulary beneficial for D3, as D3 frequently binds the `this` context of functions to the _DOM Element_ being manipulated.
 The definition files are written as external modules/UMD modules.

 The intended complete scope of this project covers the modules which are part of the **standard D3 bundle** as defined by Mike Bostock.
-On a best efforts basis, consideration may be given to small number of D3 modules which are not part of the standard bundle but are  maintained by Mike Bostock.
+On a best efforts basis, consideration may be given to a small number of D3 modules which are not part of the standard bundle, but are  maintained by Mike Bostock.
 Specifically, this optional scope may include **d3-selection-multi** and **d3-scale-chromatic**.

 The content is _work in progress_ as detailed in the section **Module-Level Status** below.

 The migration of completed definitions and their supporting shape tests to **[DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped)** has started.
-See the section **Roadmap** below, which also addresses the considered strategy to addressing TypeScript 1.8.x compatible definitions.
+See the section **Roadmap** below, which also lines out the considered strategy to addressing TypeScript 1.8.x compatible definitions.

 For added clarity, this repo is _not intended_ as a permanent source for definition files to be used in the regular course of working with D3 in TypeScript.
+As a result, this repo currently does not contain instructions for definitions acquisition using **@types**, **typings**, or **tsd**.
 The plan is to retire this repo after successful migration to DefinitelyTyped and keep it only for historic reference.

 ## Roadmap